 Tiny Isuzu Elf Camper RV Is a Tight World Solution to Travel

 There are recreational vehicles of diverse sizes.
 Some come as large as a bus.
 Others are as small as a dog house on wheels and are towed behind something.
 For those people seeking an RV with a small footprint that still has some of the comforts of home, an Isuzu Elf Camper RV might be the ticket.
-It might be a tight world solution to travel.
-But, there is a catch.
+It might be one of the better options for a tiny camper, but there is a catch.

 RVs are pandemic travel solutions

 Traveling can be a pain during these pandemic days.
 You never know how clean a hotel room is.
 And, if you travel by rail, bus, or plane, you are forced to be in close proximity to masses of people.
 This can be a little disconcerting.
 So, RV sales have been picking up during the pandemic as a way to travel and personally be able to control the cleanliness of your environment at the same time.